War-weariness

-War-weariness is the public or political disapproval for the continuation of a prolonged conflict or war.
+War-weariness is the public or political disapproval of the continuation of a prolonged conflict or war.
 The causes normally involve the intensity of casualties—financial, civilian, and military.
 It also occurs when a belligerent has the ability to leave the conflict easily but continues to stay.
 War-weariness normally leads to a distrust in government or military leadership and can spark protest and anti-war movements.
 It can also be fueled when a belligerent is found guilty of war crimes, which can create domestic and international backlash.
 Rates of enlistment and the morale of the armed forces are often affected by war-weariness.

 It is relevant for war initiation but less so for war involvement.

 In The Causes of War, Australian historian Geoffrey Blainey argues, "If war-weariness was one of the spokes in Mr. Neville Chamberlain's umbrella of appeasement, and if it was one of the Anglo-French attitudes which fed Hitler's confidence, it cannot be called a peaceful influence".
 Even so, Blainey concludes, "War-weariness in a nation often promotes peace and war-fever promotes war, but there have been notable instances where war-weariness promoted war".

 War-weariness is less likely to appear in military dictatorships, especially those with heavy propaganda and censorship.
 According to Immanuel Kant, democratic nations have a better chance of having unpopular news of the war reach the masses, which increases their chance and level of war-weariness.